UIUC-iSchool-DataViz/fall2018/week01/lecture01.md

  * Please store your notebooks on- and off-site
  * Submissions will be via `nbgrader`
  * Data will be available at `/home/shared/spr18-is590dv/data/`
- * Previous lectures will be in `/home/shared/spr18-is590dv/spring2018/`
+ * Previous lectures will be in `/home/shared/spr18-is590dv/fall2018/`
  * You will have access to conda, etc, but I may rebuild images to add packages.

+notes:
+It is possible that your JupyterHub instance may be lost -- don't store mission critical data there without a backup.
+It should be possible to share data between people on the system, but I won't pretend to know the right way to do that.

 ---